UrbanStudy/stat2019_website/content/tools.md

 <img src="https://campus.datacamp.com/static/media/logo-full-color.018b48cc.svg" style="max-width:15%;min-width:40px;" >
 -
 [DataCamp](https://www.datacamp.com/groups/usp654-data-analysis-2/) is an online service with dozens of self-paced, interactive courses on using R and Python for data analysis.
 Students in this course have free premium access to DataCamp courses, which are a good resource to learn R along with data analysis skills.

+R for Beginners.
+Emmanuel Paradis

+R tips.
+Paul E. Johnson

+Statistics with R. by Vincent Zoonekynd

+Introduction to Statistical Learning: with applications in R. Gareth James, Daniela Witten, Trevor Hastie, and Robert Tibshirani

+Advanced R. Hadley Whickam

+An Introduction to Statistical and Data Sciences via R. Chester Ismay and Albert Y. Kim

+R for Data Science.
+Garrett Grolemund Hadley Wickham